MrAsterisco/homebridge-hisense-tv/README.md

 **Also check your Homebridge protocol/log if there are any errors and add them to the issue.**

+### Logs

+If you have any error in your homebridge logs, please open an issue on GitHub and provide the logs.

+If you have an issue but no error, you can enable debug logs in the settings of homebridge by activating Homebridge Debug Mode.

+### Debugging MQTT Issues

+If there are problems regarding the MQTT communications, you can run the `hisense-tv listen-to-mqtt` command to see all mqtt messages.
+These can be helpful to debug issues with the plugin.

 ### Known Issues
 - The input list might not be fetched correctly if the TV is turned off while adding the accessory or after restarting Homebridge.